gyrsec/gyrsec.github.io/docs/about.md

 I am using [mkdocs](https://www.mkdocs.org/) with the [mkdocs-material](https://github.com/squidfunk/mkdocs-material) theme hosted on [github-pages](https://pages.github.com/)

 Internal links are used where a topic can logically fit in two different places, to download a local copy

+# Projects
+The windows 98 systems are in the process of being set up for a retro LAN party, the main one I use has a 1 GHz PIII, 512 MB ram, Voodoo 3500

+# Other Interests
+I am a licensed glider pilot, licensed falconer and photographer, you can find some photographs [here](https://cara.app/gyrsec) but it is a very limited selection; I am undecided on how best to handle AI as I would prefer none of my photos were used to train a machine learning algorithm.